Aveglia/vAMPirus/helpmeoutsome.md

         3. Clustering statistics

-                In this section of the report, vAMPirus is showing the number of nucleotide- and protein-based OTUs assigned per clustering percentage. vAMPirus clusters ASVs and ASV translations by 24 different clustering percentages between 55-100%.
+                In this section of the report, vAMPirus is showing the number of nucleotide- and protein-based cASVs assigned per clustering percentage. vAMPirus clusters ASVs and ASV translations by 24 different clustering percentages between 55-100%.
 The "100% clustering" data point in the "Number of ncASVs per clustering percentage" plot is the number of ASVs, it is important to know that ASV generation and clustering based on 100% is not the same, but we felt the number of ASVs is an important stat to know when comparing to the clustered data.

 NOTE: Most, if not all, plots in vAMPirus reports are interactive meaning you can select and zoom on certain parts of the plot or you can use the legend to remove certain samples.